 High-quality walking and cycling infrastructure, particularly outside Ely, is extremely limited.
-A public consultation was held in 2020 asking people to identify new cycling and walking routes which the Council could prioritise to complete gaps in the network, especially those that will encourage more local walking and cycling journeys to access places of education, employment, health care, public transport and essential services.
-A list of priority routes has been developed so that the Council has a set of schemes that are ready to submit when funding becomes available

-Despite the 2011 Census revealing that in East
+A public consultation held by East Cambridgeshire District Council (ECDC) in 2020 asked people to identify new cycling and walking routes which we and ECDC could prioritise to complete gaps in the network, especially those that will encourage more local walking and cycling journeys to access places of education, employment, health care, public transport, and essential services.
+A list of priority routes has been developed so that we have a set of schemes that are ready to submit when funding becomes available.
+Despite the 2011 Census revealing that in East Cambridgeshire,

-Cambridgeshire, 12% of travel to work trips are under 2km, only one in seven are made by active travel modes.
+12% of travel to work trips are under 2km, only one in seven are made by active travel modes.
 There are various barriers that exist which prevent people from considering using active travel modes for their journeys.
-In rural areas in particular, the dominance of travel by car and road space allocation, the poor condition and connectivity of any existing active travel networks, and the conflicting needs of different roads users are amongst the reasons that people give for using the private car instead of active travel modes.
-Within this rural district it has been and will continue to be difficult to adhere to the government's guidelines LTN /120 due to the nature of the infrastructure roads.
-Without investment in active travel infrastructure, travel by these modes is unattractive.
-This can contributes towards congestion from shorter car trips, a deterioration in local air quality and missed opportunities to improve the health of local communities.
+Particularly in rural areas of the district, the dominance of travel by car and road space allocation, the poor condition and connectivity of any existing active travel networks, and the conflicting needs of different roads users are among the reasons that people give for using the private car instead of active travel modes.
+Within this rural district it has been and will continue to be difficult to adhere to government's LTN 1/120 guidelines due to the nature of the infrastructure roads.
+Without investment in active travel infrastructure, travel by these modes is unattractive and is unlikely to increase.